GenericMappingTools/gmt/doc/rst/source/supplements/mgd77/mgd77convert.rst

     gmt mgd77convert 01010047 -Fc -Tt+f -V

-To recover the original NGDC MGD77 version of 01020051.nc and ignore any E77 corrections, use
+To recover the original NCEI MGD77 version of 01020051.nc and ignore any E77 corrections, use

    ::